lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/install.md

 7. You will be taken to the Jupyter Notebook screen, which will open in your browser, displaying all the files in your environment.

-8. From here you can run our demo code by following the steps below.
+8. From here you can access the demo code directory by:

    a.
 Click on ‘Install_Instructions’.

    b.
 Click on ‘Demo_Code’.

+9. Now, we are going to grab all of the necessary data from the teams file in order for the code to run properly.

+   a.
+Start by navigating to the 'Datasets' folder, followed by 'Income_Data'

+   b.
+You then will want to copy the 'Raw_Data' folder, which we will then paste into the demo code directory.

    c.
-Click on ‘Health_Data_Sandbox.ipynd’ this is our demo code.

-   d.
-Once you've opened our demo code, click on run in the top left corner and select run all cells.
-This will run the entire demo code on your device.
+Finally, you will move the 'DemoCode.ipynb' into the 'Raw_Data' folder, followed by navigating into the folder.

+10. Now that you have all the necessary data, you can now open the 'DemoCode.ipynb' and run through our demo code.

 **For Setting up PowerBI**
 The following set of instructions have been grabbed from the official Microsoft store website: